 The message display can be customized.
 You can select font and background/foreground colors for each category.
 See Options.

 To analyze a particular set of source code with Pascal Expert, just make sure that a project is active.
 Then select Analyze project from the Pascal Expert menu, and Pascal Expert will analyze the currently selected project and active configuration.
 If you want to analyze only the current editor module, select Analyze module.
 For a quick analysis of the current module, select Quick analysis of module.

 Pascal Expert will do its work in the background, so it will be possible to continue working on other tasks.
 To interrupt the process, for any reason, just click Stop from the Pascal Expert menu.
 Results will be output to the tab page, as described above.

 There is a special installation program for Pascal Expert.
 Use it to install Pascal Expert for the versions of Delphi that you wish.
 Rerun the installation if you want to add or remove Pascal Expert from a Delphi version.

 You must restart Delphi after installing Pascal Expert.
 Pascal Expert will be available as a menu item to the right of "Tools", or as the first submenu below "Tools" in the main menu.

 For licensing details, support plans etc., see our web site for more details.

-The first version of Pascal Expert, released in autumn 2015, has the major version number 8.
-Why not version 1?
-Well, number 8 is is just used to emphasize the fact that Pascal Expert is a subset of Pascal Analyzer, our standalone code analysis product.
-Pascal Analyzer, released in 2001, is now at version 8.
-The two products share a lot of common code.
+Pascal Expert is a subset of Pascal Analyzer, our standalone code analysis product.
+Pascal Analyzer, released in 2001, is now at version 9.
+The two products share a lot of common code and features.
 This means also, that when an update is made for Pascal Analyzer, an update is also made for Pascal Expert, and vice versa.

 Web site: http://www.peganza.com